Configure product tour scenarios¶

 Configuration structure¶

-Product tour scenarios are configured under the ibexa.system.<siteaccess>.product_tour key.
+Configure product tour scenarios under the ibexa.system.<siteaccess>.product_tour key.

 Each scenario has a unique identifier and contains steps, which in turn contain blocks.